Cuil

 Cuil (/ˈkuːl/ KOOL-') was a search engine that organized web pages by content and displayed relatively long entries along with thumbnail pictures for many results.
 Cuil said it had a larger index than any other search engine, with about 120 billion web pages.
 It went live on July 28, 2008.
 Cuil's servers were shut down on September 17, 2010, with later confirmations the service had ended.

 Cuil was managed and developed largely by former employees of Google, Anna Patterson and Russell Power.
-The CEO and co-founder, Tom Costello, has worked for IBM and others.
+The CEO, co-founder, and Patterson's husband, Tom Costello, had worked for IBM and others.
 Cuil's privacy policy, unlike that of other search engines, said it did not store users' search activity or IP addresses.

 Name

 The Irish ancestry of Anna Patterson's husband Tom Costello sparked the name Cuil, which the company states is taken from a series of Celtic folklore stories involving a character, Fionn mac Cumhaill, they erroneously refer to as Finn MacCuil.
 The company says that Cuil is Irish for "knowledge" and "hazel".

 Some linguists are unsure of this derivation and pronunciation, and note that the modern Irish word for "hazel" is spelled coll (coill or cuill in genitive form, the former spelling having superseded the latter as a result of the Caighdeán Oifigiúil reforms of the mid-twentieth century).
 Foras na Gaeilge, the official governing body of the Irish language, did not support the assertion that cuil means "knowledge".
 "I am unaware myself of the meaning 'knowledge' being with the word 'cuil' in Irish", Stiofán Ó Deoráin, an official on Foras na Gaeilge's terminology committee, said.
 Even pre-Caighdeán dictionaries such as Dineen do not associate the cuil spelling with knowledge or hazel.
 Dinneen only lists two nouns and one adjective with the spelling cuil: "f., a fly, a horse-fly...", "f., a venomous aspect; great eagerness..." and "gs. of col, as a., wicked."

 The company name had previously been spelled Cuill.